What I Tell My Patients Who Want To Treat Their PCOS Naturally

 - patches of thickened dark brown or black skin

-So, how does one develop PCOS?
-While the exact cause is unknown, it's closely associated with diet.
+So, how does someone develop PCOS?
+While the exact cause is unknown, it's often associated with diet.
 I see PCOS as a nutritional problem first, hormone imbalance issue second.
-Women with PCOS are at increased risk of developing diabetes, and are much more likely to have metabolic syndrome.
+Women with PCOS are at an increased risk of developing diabetes and metabolic syndrome, according to the American College Of Obstetricians and Gynecologists (ACOG).

-So one of the keys to correcting PCOS is to treat the metabolic syndrome first.
-Once you correct the blood sugar and insulin imbalance, the hormone imbalance can follow suit.
-I've seen it many times in my practice, where a woman with PCOS goes on a low-carb diet, her periods become regular, and her metabolic syndrome improves.
+In my experience, one of the keys to managing PCOS symptoms is to address the metabolic syndrome first.
+Once you work on the blood sugar and insulin imbalance, the hormone imbalance can follow suit.

-To start, cut back on sugars and starchy foods.
-A good low-glycemic diet has been shown to improve fasting blood sugar and insulin and hemoglobin A1c levels in patients with metabolic syndrome.
-I’ve said it before and I’ll say it again: sugar is the downfall to a healthy body.
+A good low-glycemic diet has been shown to improve fasting blood sugar and insulin and hemoglobin A1c levels in patients with metabolic syndrome, according to research published in Nutrition and Metabolism.

 Swap your sugary, frothy latte in the morning for black coffee or tea, your pastry for oatmeal and your white-bread sandwich at lunch for a salad.
 Focus on more lean proteins and greens, and less starchy and sugary foods.